Washington quarter: America the Beautiful quarters

 In May 2012, the Mint announced plans to strike the first circulation-quality quarters at the San Francisco Mint since 1954, to be sold only at a premium in bags and rolls.
 All five 2012 designs were struck, the first circulation-quality coins struck at San Francisco since 1983 (when Lincoln cents were struck without mint mark), and the first with the S mint mark since the Anthony dollar in 1981 (struck for mint sets only).
 In 2019, the silver version of the quarter was struck in .999 silver, marking a permanent change from the previous .900.
 In 2019, the Mint struck 2,000,000 of each circulating quarter design at the West Point Mint bearing its mint mark W. These were released into circulation mixed in with new coins from Philadelphia or Denver.
 This continued in 2020 with the 2020-W quarters bearing a privy mark V75 inside a small cartouche on the obverse.

 2021: Return of the original obverse

 Following the conclusion of the National Parks quarter series in 2021, Treasury Secretary Steven Mnuchin had the option of ordering a second round of 56 national parks quarters, but did not do so by the end of 2018 as required in the 2008 legislation.

-The quarter's design for 2021 therefore reverted to Flanagan's original obverse design, paired with a new reverse rendition of Washington crossing the Delaware River on the night of December 25, 1776.
+The quarter's design for 2021 therefore reverted to Flanagan's original obverse design, paired with a new reverse rendition of George Washington's crossing of the Delaware River on the night of December 25, 1776.
 In October 2019, the Citizens Coinage Advisory Committee (CCAC) met to consider designs, with the final choice made by Mnuchin.
 On December 25, 2020, the Mint announced the successful design, by Benjamin Sowards as sculpted by Michael Gaudioso.
-This quarter was released into circulation on April 5, 2021 and was minted until the end of 2021.
+This quarter was released into circulation on April 5, 2021, and was minted until the end of 2021.